SySS-Research/smbcrawler/README.md

 Profiles from each location override previous definitions.

+Since it can be confusing how profiles from different sources work together, make sure to make use of the `--dry-run` parameter.
+It shows you the effective configuration and does nothing more.

 Let's look at each section, which is always a list of dictionaries.
 Each of the keys of the dictionary is an arbitrary label and each of the values is again a dictionary with different properties.